X

 Chest pain also can be caused by:

 • Panic attack.
-If you have periods of intense fear with chest pain, you may be having a panic attack.
-Panic attack symptoms also include a rapid heartbeat, rapid breathing, a lot of sweating, shortness of breath, nausea, dizziness and a fear of dying.
+If you feel intense fear with chest pain, you may be having a panic attack.
+Panic attack symptoms also include a fast, pounding heartbeat, fast breathing, a lot of sweating, shortness of breath, nausea and dizziness.
 It can be hard to tell the difference between a heart attack and a panic attack.
-Always seek medical help if you aren't sure of the cause of chest pain.
+Always get medical help if you aren't sure of the cause of chest pain.

 • Shingles.
-This condition can cause intense pain and a band of blisters from the back around to the chest area.
+This is an infection caused by the varicella-zoster virus — the same virus that causes chickenpox.
+It can cause very bad pain and a band of blisters from the back around to the chest area.

 Diagnosis

-Chest pain doesn't always signal a heart attack.
-But that's what health care providers in the emergency room usually test for first because it's potentially the most immediate threat to your life.
-They also may check for life-threatening lung conditions — such as a collapsed lung or a blood clot in the lung.
+Chest pain doesn't always mean that you're having a heart attack.
+But that's what emergency medical help usually tests for first because it can be life-threatening.
+Your healthcare professionals also will check for life-threatening lung conditions — such as a collapsed lung or a blood clot in the lung.

 Immediate tests

-Some of the first tests a health care provider may order when diagnosing the cause of chest pain include:
+Some of the first tests done to diagnose the cause of chest pain are:

 • Blood tests.
-Certain heart proteins slowly leak into the blood after heart damage from a heart attack.
-Blood tests can be done to check for these proteins.
+Certain heart proteins and other substances slowly leak into the blood after heart damage from a heart attack.
+Blood tests can be done to check for these.

 • Chest X-ray.
-An X-ray of the chest shows the condition of the lungs and the size and shape of the heart and major blood vessels.
-A chest X-ray also can reveal lung problems such as pneumonia or a collapsed lung.
+An X-ray of the chest shows the condition of the lungs and the size and shape of the heart.
+A chest X-ray can diagnose pneumonia or a collapsed lung.

 • Computerized tomography (CT) scan.
-CT scans can spot a blood clot in the lung or find an aortic dissection.
+A CT scan uses X-rays to create cross-sectional images of specific parts of the body.
+A CT scan of the chest can spot a blood clot in the lung or find an aortic dissection.

 Depending on the results from the first tests for chest pain, you may need more testing, which may include:

-• Stress tests.
-These tests often involve walking on a treadmill or riding a stationary bike while the heart rhythm is watched.
+• Exercise stress test.
+For this test, you walk on a treadmill or ride a stationary bike while a healthcare professional watches the heartbeat.
 Exercise tests help show how the heart reacts to exercise.
-If you can't exercise, you might be given medicines that affect the heart like exercise does.
+If you can't exercise, you might get medicines that affect the heart like exercise does.

 • Coronary catheterization.
-This test helps health care providers see blockages in the heart arteries.
+This test can find blockages in the heart arteries.
 A long, thin flexible tube is inserted into a blood vessel, usually in the groin or wrist, and guided to the heart.
 Dye flows through the tube to arteries in the heart.
 The dye helps the arteries show up more clearly on X-ray images and video.

 Treatment

-Chest pain treatment varies depending on what's causing the pain.
+Chest pain treatment depends on what's causing the pain.

 Medications